 PCA Theory

-Principal component analysis is a popular feature reduction technique that is commonly used in the preprocessing stage of machine learning applications.
+Principal component analysis is a common feature reduction technique that is commonly used in the preprocessing stage of machine learning applications.
 The method uses orthogonal transformation to generate a principal component space from linear combinations of the original feature set.
 This process effectively converts highly correlated or redundant features into new, uncorrelated principal components.
 The original data points can then be projected onto this new principal component space, allowing them to be represented in a way that maximizes any variance that is present.
-The formula used for principal component analysis through singular value decomposition is given in equation X
+The formula used for principal component analysis through singular value decomposition is given in Equation 1.

-X=USVT
+X=USVT (1)